 If the natural scale is unknown, a solution would be a neutral scale concerning gender.
 Some of the most appropriate tests of today use different batteries of forms or questions, which through adequate ponderation, achieve an overall unbiased evaluation of the tests.

 In some cases, there is an adjustment with a different scale according to gender; the TC1 test is an example based on a series of dominoes.

-In other cases, the results are corrected according to age.
-For ages above 30, the result is compensated considering that there is a fall in performance although not in potential.
-In short, it deals with obtaining equality by age in a conventional fashion.
+In other cases, the correction is according to age.
+For ages above 30, the result is compensated, considering the fall in performance although not in potential.
+In short, it deals with obtaining equality by age conventionally.

-It could also go the other way, that is to say, theoretical inequality.
-For example, the youngest may be more intelligent due to evolutionary reasons; the statistical work in the annex obtains better adjustments in the studied correlations for an average 10% improvement in each generation.
+It could also go the other way around, theoretical inequality.
+For example, the youngest may be more intelligent due to evolutionary reasons; The EDI Study obtains better adjustments in IQ correlations for an average 10% improvement in each generation.